dinuionica/Halite-Bot/README.md

     - README - contains details about implementation and structure

 -------------------------------------------------- ----------------------------
-#Responsibility of each team member:
+# Responsibility of each team member:<br>
-    In the first phase, each member came up with ideas that we put together, and then I optimized / modified / gave up / added ideas, as we ran into other problems / bugs and had to find new ways through which our bot can perform
+In the first phase, each member came up with ideas that we put together,<br>
+and then I optimized / modified / gave up / added ideas, as<br>
+we ran into other problems / bugs and had to find new ways through which our bot can perform<br>
 We all worked together most of the time, sitting on calls on disagreement, each member having an equal contribution on the project.

     -------------------------------------------------- ----------------------------
 Ideas that stood out:
     - Determining the ideal direction depending on strength and production.